Policies, Codes & Other Documents

 In India, microfinance is operated mainly by two channels: SHG - Bank Linkage Programme (SBLP) and Microfinance Institutions (MFIs).

 The National Bank for Agriculture and Rural Development (NABARD) launched the SBLP initiative in 1992.
 The model focuses on supporting women from economically backward classes in self-help groups of 10-15 members to become financially independent.
 Women in self-help groups contribute their savings within the groups.
 Later, the investment is used to offer loans for funding activities that help generate income for the members.

 MFIs aim for joint liability for seeking loans.
 Under an MFI microfinance scheme, an informal group of 4-15 individuals can avail of a loan either individually or jointly.

 Apart from these two channels, there are certain banks and social organisations like non-profit ones, that offer microloans to borrowers.

 Micro credit is a key factor in the success of financial inclusion in India.
 The small loan scheme has helped eradicate poverty in India over the last few decades by helping lower-income and socially backward classes improve their income and standard of living.
 The vast Indian population largely exists in rural areas, where there is a lack of access to traditional banking services.
 However, people from low-income groups need financial services to meet their basic needs.
 Micro credit has helped bridge this gap.
 Through microfinance, even people from lower strata of society can access financial services to enhance income and self-sufficiency.

-Tata Capital offers easy microfinance loans at an attractive rate of interest.
+Tata Capital offers easy and attractive microfinance loan interest rates.
 Borrowers can avail of a quick loan up to Rs.
 2 lakh with minimal documentation, flexible tenure, and EMI repayments.
 Tata Capital microfinance loans are customised to suit borrowers’ varying loan needs.
 For more details, visit Tata Capital.